pwintz/pwintz.github.io/_posts/2023-01-09-choosing-mathematical-symbols.md

 ## Variables vs. Constants

 When it comes to variables and constants, I prefer to use the beginning of the alphabet for constants and the end for variables.
 In particular, I tend to use $$a, b, c, d, p, q, r$$ for constants and $$t, u, v, w, x, y, z$$ are for variables.

+# References
+[1] Norman E. Steenrod, Paul R. Halmos, Menahem M. Schiffer, and Jean A. Dieudonné, _How to Write Mathematics_.
+1973.